Publish-header

 WE WELCOME EVERYONE TO OUR CHURCH COMMUNITY!

 We are grateful that you have joined us for prayer and worship.
-Please join us after the Divine Services in our Fellowship Hall for our Hospitality Hour hosted by the Makrogiannis family in memory of their deceased family member.
+Please join us after the Divine Services in our Fellowship Hall for our Palm Sunday Luncheon hosted by our Parish Council.

 Mark Your Calendar: